joinmarket-webui/jamdocs/docs/index.md

 Once installed, you will have to add some funds to Jam to get going.
-If you are new to JoinMarket in general and Jam in particular, you might want to have a look at the "cheat sheet."
+If you are new to JoinMarket in general and Jam in particular, you might want to have a look at the "Cheatsheet."

-[:octicons-arrow-right-24: Cheat Sheet][cheatsheet]
+[:octicons-arrow-right-24: Cheatsheet][cheatsheet]

 [cheatsheet]: interface/00-cheatsheet.md